 This is one of the most fundamental and helpful tools in all of music theory, and it basically defines harmonic progressions for most contemporary music like pop, rock and jazz.

-We hope you were able to learn something about the circle of fifths, and pop us a question or comment below if you have anything to ask.
+We hope you were able to learn something about the circle of fifths.